pingcap/docs-dm/en/handle-alerts.md

 - Description:

-    When the number of the binlog files in the current relay log processing unit exceeds that of the latest binlog files processed by the binlog migration processing unit by **more than** 1 for 10 minutes, an alert is triggered.
+    When the number of the binlog files in the current relay log processing unit exceeds that of the latest binlog files processed by the binlog replication processing unit by **more than** 1 for 10 minutes, an alert is triggered.

 - Solution: